SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 ```

 Now, that we know the behavior of the code, we can go ahead and change the test.
 Remember, at this point, our view of tests is different:
-They don’t have any moral authority; they just sit there documenting what the system really does.
+they don’t have any moral authority; they just sit there documenting what the system really does.
 At this stage, it’s very important to
 have the knowledge of what the system actually does.

 ```java